fetchai/cosmpy/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:

-1. All Pull Requests should be based off of and opened against the `master` branch. **Note that we have recently stopped using the _develop_ branch for feature consolidation.**
+1. All Pull Requests should be based off of and opened against the `main` branch. **Note that we have recently stopped using the _develop_ branch for feature consolidation.**

 2. Search [Existing PRs][prs] for an open or closed PR that relates to your submission.
    You don't want to duplicate existing efforts.